I love looking at other successful affiliate sites.

 I love looking at them, and the more obscure they are the more interesting I find it.

-Here are 3 sites like that, along with short breakdowns of how well they’re doing, what’s working for them, and what they could improve on.
+Below are 6 sites like that, along with short breakdowns of how well they’re doing, what’s working for them, and what they could improve on.

 This is a great example of a simple, plain-looking website totally crushing it with little more than a tonne of high quality, high-value content.